 Alison is the author of a book on the democratic theory of John Dewey, Dewey's Critical Pragmatism.
 She is also the author or co-author of a number of articles on subjects related to stakeholder engagement and public deliberation both within and outside of higher education including: “Putting it All Together: Strengthening Pathways Between Comprehensives and Community Colleges”; "Deliberative Democracy and the Problem of Power"; "Changing the Conversation About Productivity"; and "Play and Public Life."

 She holds a Ph.D. in political science from the University of Minnesota and BAs from Michigan State University in Political Theory, Constitutional Democracy and English Literature.

-Deb holds a faculty position at Harvard University’s Graduate School of Education, teaching courses in Adult Development, Immunity to Change, and co-teaching a course in personal mastery for leaders.
-She provides executive coaching to high potential educational leaders as part of the Doctor of Educational Leadership program.
+Deborah holds a faculty position at Harvard University’s Graduate School of Education, teaching courses in Adult Development, Immunity to Change, and co-teaching a course in personal mastery.
+She provides individualized executive coaching to high potential educational leaders as part of the Doctor of Educational Leadership program.